Dogs in urban residential buildings are often banned from using the elevator.

-NB: This article is being given in 2 parts.
-In Part I here we discuss the (il)legality of the restrictions imposed on pet owners vis-a-vis use of elevators by their pets.
-The article, court judgments and experts clearly establish that housing societies cannot ban pets, or ban the use of elevators by pets, through notices put up for the purpose, or bye-laws framed or amended for the purpose, even with the consent of the general body of residents.
+In Part I, we discuss whether it is legal to disallow dogs in elevators.
+The article, court judgments and experts clearly establish that housing societies cannot ban pets from using the elevator.
+They cannot publish notices or frame bye-laws even with the consent of the general body of residents.
 In Part II we will discuss how to deal with situations involving societies banning the use of elevators by pets.

-If you are a pet parent, and live in a multi-storeyed apartment complex, and your Apartment Owners’ Association, or the governing body of your housing society, or your Residents’ Welfare Association, or Estate Manager, or anybody at all,
+If you have a pet in a multi-story apartment complex, and the Apartment Owners’ Association, or the governing body of your housing society, or your Residents’ Welfare Association, or Estate Manager, or anybody at all,

-- Suddenly puts up a notice declaring that you cannot take your pet up to your apartment through the use of the elevator, OR
+- Suddenly puts up a notice declaring that your pet cannot use the elevator, OR

 - Declares that the bye-laws of the housing society don’t allow the use of elevators for pets,